11 Communication

 geom_smooth()

-On the left, scatterplot of highway mileage vs. displacement, with displacement.
+On the left, scatterplot of highway mileage vs. displacement where points are colored by drive type.
 The smooth curve overlaid shows a decreasing, and then increasing trend, like a hockey stick.
 On the right, same variables are plotted with displacement ranging only from 5 to 6 and highway mileage ranging only from 10 to 25.
 The smooth curve overlaid shows a trend that's slightly increasing first and then decreasing.

-On the left, scatterplot of highway mileage vs. displacement, with displacement.
+On the left, scatterplot of highway mileage vs. displacement where points are colored by drive type.
 The smooth curve overlaid shows a decreasing, and then increasing trend, like a hockey stick.
 On the right, same variables are plotted with displacement ranging only from 5 to 6 and highway mileage ranging only from 10 to 25.
 The smooth curve overlaid shows a trend that's slightly increasing first and then decreasing.

 Let’s compare these to the two plots below where the plot on the left sets the limits on individual scales and the plot on the right sets them in coord_cartesian().
 We can see that reducing the limits is equivalent to subsetting the data.
 Therefore, to zoom in on a region of the plot, it’s generally best to use coord_cartesian().